it-novum/openITCOCKPIT/README.md

 To install openITCOCKPIT on your system, please follow the official documentation: https://openitcockpit.io/download_server/

+## Raspberry Pi and arm64
+openITCOCKPIT is 100% compatible to arm64.
+More information can be found on the project website: [https://openitcockpit.io/download_server/](https://openitcockpit.io/download_server/)

 # Register openitcockpit community version:

 You can register your openITCOCKPIT installation to get access to free community modules.